Arrays in C

 Looping Through 2D Arrays

-๐ This program uses nested loops (outer for rows, inner for columns) to print the matrix as a table, show address calculations for each element, and calculate the total sum.
+▶ Try it: Uses nested loops to print the matrix as a table, show address calculations, and calculate the total sum.

 Base Address: 0x7ffd5c3e1a20